CacheGuard-OS

 - apply

-LDAP Request Note: in the example above, the given LDAP request specifies that users to retrieve should be registered under the
+LDAP Request Note: In the example above, the given LDAP request specifies that the users to retrieve should be registered under the

-ou=people,dc=example,dc=com LDAP object and the login name and password (provided by the Web user during the basic authentication) should be compared against values in respectively the
+ou=people,dc=example,dc=com LDAP object, and the login name and password (provided by the Web user during basic authentication) should be compared against the values in the

 uid and

-userPassword LDAP attributes.
-Finally users to look for should belong to the
+userPassword LDAP attributes, respectively.
+Finally, users to look for should belong to the

 inetOrgPerson LDAP object class.

-Please note that if an empty value ('') is specified as the password LDAP attribute, an LDAP binding is performed during the basic authentication phase instead of a comparison of the entered password against the value stored in the password LDAP attribute (this is the preferred method used by Microsoft AD™.
-If your LDAP server is a Microsoft AD™, you can use the following commands to configure the LDAP authentication:
+Please note that if an empty value ('') is specified as the password LDAP attribute, an LDAP binding is performed during the basic authentication phase instead of comparing the entered password with the value stored in the password LDAP attribute (this is the preferred method used by Microsoft® AD).
+If your LDAP server is a Microsoft® AD, you can use the following commands to configure LDAP authentication:

 - mode authenticate on